ahadulislampinoy/sedide-client/README.md

 ## Features

 - Users can add, edit, or delete their posts.
-- Can see what others shares
+- Can see what other people post
 - User authentication by Firebase
 - Identify authenticated users by Jwt
 - Easy to navigate